tohrux/ba/main/Chapter1/Episode2.md

 Nod.

 #Shiroko
 At least you're alive.
-I thought you were a honer when I saw you lying in the road like that.
+I thought you were a goner when I saw you lying in the road like that.

 #Shiroko
 What's that?
 You fainted from hungry?